- Doctors & Departments

 At three or four weeks, before the mother likely even knows she’s pregnant, the tiny spine and backbone of the human embryo are beginning to form.
 They form in tandem, one within the other.

 Myelomeningocele (MMC), a common form of spina bifida, occurs when a section of the neural tube that runs along the spine fails to close, leaving the spinal cord exposed.
-The consequences are severe: contact with amniotic fluid causes nerve damage, loss of sensation, sometimes paralysis.
-Drainage of cerebral fluid through the lesion causes the brain to sit lower than it should, blocking the flow of cerebral fluid altogether and resulting in hydrocephalus — water on the brain.
+The consequences are severe; contact with amniotic fluid causes nerve damage, loss of sensation and sometimes even paralysis.
+Drainage of cerebral fluid through the lesion causes the brain to sit lower than it should, blocking the flow of cerebral fluid and resulting in hydrocephalus — water on the brain.
 This not-so-rare birth defect is diagnosed in one in every 1,000 babies born.

-“These children are subject to innumerable operations for shunt malfunctions and infections, for lower extremity procedures, bladder, and bowel dysfunction,” says fetal surgeon Timothy Crombleholme, M.D., Director of the Colorado Fetal Care Center at Children’s Hospital Colorado.
+"These children are subject to innumerable operations for shunt malfunctions and infections, for lower extremity procedures, bladder and bowel dysfunction," says fetal surgeon, Timothy Crombleholme, M.D.

 The potential of 3D printing has hardly been tapped.
 Within a couple of years, Dr. Crombleholme predicts, the technology will be able to print a 'living patch' using the fetus's own cells.